Contribution Guidelines for hosted projects

 - Recovering your account if you lose your 2FA credentials

-All source code must clearly identify the open-source license used.
-Open Mainframe Project hosted projects generally use the Apache License, Version 2.0 for all code contributions and the Creative Commons Attribution 4.0 International License for documentation and other non-code assets.
+Generally open source projects at The Linux Foundation that have not previously selected a license leverage the Apache License, Version 2.0 for their codebase, a Community Data License Agreement (CDLA) license for any data sets, and the Creative Commons Attribution 4.0 International License for all documentation and non-code assets.
+These licenses are widely used and understood by developers and organizations alike, providing flexibility for downstream usage and patent protection for those contributing code.
 Each hosted project maintains their own Intellectual Property policy as part of thier Technical Charter which outlines the specific guidelines.

-Open Mainframe Project requires the Developer’s Certificate of Origin 1.1 (DCO), the same mechanism the Linux® Kernel and many other communities use to manage code contributions.
+Open Mainframe Project requires the use of the Developer’s Certificate of Origin 1.1 (DCO), which is the same mechanism that the Linux® Kernel and many other communities use to manage code contributions.
 The DCO is considered one of the simplest tools for sign-offs from contributors as the representations are meant to be easy to read and indicate signoff is done as a part of the commit message.
+The DCO is a representation by someone stating they have the right to contribute the code they have proposed for acceptance into a project.
+That representation is important for legal purposes and was the community-developed outcome after a $1 billion lawsuit by SCO against IBM.
+The representation is designed to prevent issues but also keep the burden on contributors low.
+It has proven very adaptable to other projects, is built into git itself (and now also GitHub), and is in use by thousands of projects to avoid more burdensome requirements to contribute (such as a CLA).

 Here is an example Signed-off-by line, which indicates that the submitter accepts the DCO: